 - Health and safety - frequently asked questions (Health and Safety Executive website)

-- Employers' responsibilities for health and safety
+- Employers' health and safety responsibilities

 - Working hours